Spontaneous Vortex Production in Driven Condensates with Narrow Feshbach Resonances

 This is relevant for the case of magnetic quenches of cold Fermi gases, for which there is no transition, but large and rapidly varying correlation lengths.
 In such gases weak fermionic pairing gives a BCS theory of Cooper pairs, whereas strong fermionic pairing gives a BEC theory of diatomic molecules.
-The crossover is characterised by the divergence of the $s$-wave scattering length $a_S$ \cite{exp_Crossover}.
-On driving the condensate from the deep BEC regime to the deep BCS regime by ramping an external magnetic field $H$, the speed of sound $v_s$ increases from essentially zero to $O(v_F)$, the Fermi velocity.
-However, the correlation length $\xi$ {\it decreases} as the velocity increases, from a high value when the initial speed of sound is sufficiently small, in accord with the Bogoliubov result $\xi\propto v_s^{-1}$.
-Thus, if the crossover is fast enough the condensate has to be frozen initially to prevent the correlation length collapsing acausally fast.
+On driving the condensate from the deep BEC regime toward the BCS regime by ramping an external magnetic field $H$, the speed of sound $v_s$ increases from essentially zero to $O(v_F)$, the Fermi velocity.
+However, the (adiabatic) correlation length $\xi$ {\it decreases} as the velocity increases, from a high value when the initial speed of sound is sufficiently small, in accord with the Bogoliubov result $\xi\propto v_s^{-1}$.
+Thus, if the quench is fast enough the condensate has to be frozen initially to prevent the correlation length collapsing acausally fast.
 Unlike for the case \cite{weiler} above (and JTJs), the effect is observed at $T=0$ (first sound).

-An estimate of the time $\bar t$ at which the system unfreezes is \cite{kibble1,zurek2} when it can change no faster i.e. \be |{\dot\xi}({\bar t})|\approx v_s({\bar t}). \ee When this happens, with finite correlation length, vortices will appear to accommodate the frustration of the field.
-In the KZ scenario it is suggested that vortex separation at their time of spontaneous production is ${\bar\xi}\approx\xi (\bar t)$,.
+An estimate of the time $\bar t$ at which the system unfreezes is \cite{kibble1,zurek2} when it can change no faster i.e. \be |{\dot\xi}({\bar t})|\approx v_s({\bar t}). \ee As we shall argue later, provided initial fluctuations are sufficient, vortices will occur to accommodate the frustration of the field.
+In the KZ scenario it is suggested that vortex separation at their time of spontaneous production is also $O({\bar\xi})$, where ${\bar\xi}\approx\xi (\bar t)$,.
 That is, there is a one-scale environment in which healing and phase correlation lengths temporarily coincide.
 If $\xi_0 = k_F^{-1}$, the inverse Fermi momentum which sets the atomic separation scale, and $\tau_0 = \hbar/\epsilon_F$, the inverse Fermi energy (in units of $\hbar$), we shall show that \be {\bar\xi}\approx \xi_0(\tau_Q/\tau_0)^{1/2}, \ee provided $\tau_Q\gg \tau_0$.
 The timescale $\tau_Q$ is the quench time for the change in the inverse scattering length induced by the changing magnetic field, and is proportional to the quench time $\tau_H$ for the field change.
 Experimentally, with current techniques, $\tau_Q$ can be made comparable to $\tau_0$ itself, suggesting that spontaneous vortex production should be observable in realistic systems.
-In this regard there are many similarities with the analysis of \cite{zurek3} for thermal quenching of condensates (although in that case causality is determined by second sound).
-We stress that the mechanism that we are invoking here differs from that of defect formation in quantum phase transitions in $T=0$ condensates \cite{zurek4}.